shesmu/t-tor/Readme.md

 `npm install t-tor`

 # Usage
-t-tor [options] [search]
+`t-tor [options] [search]`

 # Options
-leave options and search clear to list most popular torrents -a Audio
+leave options and search clear to list most popular torrents.

+-a Audio

 -v Video

 -A Applications

 -g Games

 -p Porn

 -o Other

+Use any option or combination of options to narrow a search.
 # Example
-t-tor -v avatar\ last\ airbender
+`t-tor -v avatar\ last\ airbender`